 Before Your Daily Commute

-If you anticipate yourself to be sitting in traffic, take a few minutes before you start driving to do a few car yoga poses.
+If you anticipate yourself sitting in traffic, take a few minutes before you start driving to do a few car yoga poses.
 Unsurprisingly, studies show that more time spent in traffic congestion leads to increased fatigue.
-By taking a few minutes to do some car yoga, you can give yourself a head start to combat fatigue and stress of being stuck in traffic.
+By taking a few minutes to do some car yoga, you can give yourself a head start to combat the fatigue and stress of being stuck in traffic.

 During a Road Trip